-Dry Eye Syndrome is a chronic eye condition that can be very debilitating.
+Dry Eyes is a chronic eye condition that can be very debilitating.
 The symptoms of dry eyes are tearing, the sensation of sandy, gritty eyes, a sharp stabbing pain in the eye, sensitivity to light, burning, stinging eyes, and difficulty wearing contact lenses.
 The causes of dry eyes are declining quantity of tears or a poor quality of tears.
 If left untreated dry eyes can damage the surface of the eye and cause blurry vision.
-Hormonal changes associated with aging and menopause, autoimmune diseases such as rheumatoid arthritis, lupus, Sjogren’s syndrome and diabetes, and medications (prescription and over the counter), such as antihistamines can all cause dry eyes .
-Various environmental factors can contribute to dry eyes such as ceiling fans, windy conditions and low humidity.
+Hormonal changes associated with aging and menopause, autoimmune diseases such as rheumatoid arthritis, lupus, Sjogren’s syndrome and diabetes, medications (prescription and over the counter), such as antihistamines can all cause dry eyes .
+Various environmental can help cause dry eyes such as ceiling fans, windy conditions and low humidity.

 LipiFlow is then used to relieve blockage of the meibomian glands.
 LipiFlow uses a controlled warm temperature and gentle massaging to allow the blocked glands to open.
 The natural production of lipids needed for the tear film is then resumed.